ipisso/NorESM/doc/diagnostics/flexpart-noresm.rst

 For the test there is all control fields, as well as NorESM2 input files for a 1 days backward calculation in the distribution.
 To run it you need to type

+Fo running in betzy you can open an interactive session with:

+salloc --nodes=1 --time=00:30:00 --qos=devel --account=youraccount

 Modifications since version FLEXPART-NorESM 1.0